b-pardi/Marker-Tracker/README.md

 - selections can be saved or undone via buttons at the top, as nothing is saved until the 'Confirm Removal' button is clicked

 ### Data Visualization
-- Currently 3 analysis buttons are available
+- Currently 4 analysis buttons are available for tracking visualizations (2 other buttons placed but functionality not implemented yet)
 - Necking point:
     - 'necking_point_location' plots as a control the horizontal marker location of the necking point (minimum diameter)
     - 'diameter_at_necking_point' plots the length of the vertical red marker from the tracking operation